Mexico Part II-- Central Mexico

 Mercado de San Juan

-Both these markets were a little too intense for us so we simply did a quick stroll and left without eating.
-People are hustling hard here and even knowing the language we felt rushed and uncomfortable with all the screaming.
+Both these markets were a little too intense for us, so we simply did a quick stroll and left without eating.
+People are hustling hard here, and even knowing the language, we felt rushed and uncomfortable with all the screaming.
 Another thing to note about both these markets is that you can't have a delicate stomach to come here.
 You'll see all kinds of animals hanging dead in front of these shops.
-These markets are enormous, so imagine walking into 50 butcheries at the same time where everyone is calling out the speacials to lure you in.
+These markets are enormous, so imagine walking into 50 butcheries at the same time where everyone is calling out the specials to lure you in.
 On another note, both these mercados are the real deal.
 Chefs come here to shop for fresh meats and produce, so it definitely deserves a visit.

 Angel de la Idependencia --

-Walk off your food coma and head on to the iconic Angel de la Independecia -- a 27 min walk from Mercado Roma or a 19 min uber drive depending on traffic.
-"El Angel" Mexico City's Independence monument was Built in 1910 to commemorate 100 years of Independence from Spain.
+Walk off your food coma and head on to the iconic Angel de la Independencia -- a 27 min walk from Mercado Roma or a 19 min uber drive, depending on traffic.
+"El Angel" Mexico City's Independence monument was Built-in 1910 to commemorate 100 years of Independence from Spain.
 The Angel is modeled after Victoria, the Roman goodness of Victory.
-The base of the angel hosts a mausoleum with the remains of generals and investigators that fought during the Independence.
-With advanced notice and a permit you may visit upstairs for a bird's - eye view of these bustling city streets.
+The Angel's base hosts a mausoleum with the remains of generals and investigators that fought during the Independence.
+With advanced notice and a permit, you may visit upstairs for a bird's - eye view of these bustling city streets.

-After strolling around Mexico City, make your way to the Polanco district for a fancy dinner at Quintonil ; Named one of the worlds 50 best restaurants in 2017 that's also a Michelin Star recipient.
-Their Menu is always changing and offers an optional seasonal tasting menu of 10 courses for apprx. $104pp or $179pp with pairing.
-Reservations are required so book ahead of time if planning a visit as they're almost always booked.
-After dinner end your night at Jules Basement, an underground speakeasy near by.
+After strolling around Mexico City, make your way to the Polanco district for a fancy dinner at Quintonil; Named one of the world's 50 best restaurants in 2017 that's also a Michelin Star recipient.
+Their menu is always changing and offers an optional seasonal tasting menu of 10 courses for $104pp or $179pp with pairing.
+Reservations are required, so book ahead of time if planning a visit as they're almost always booked.
+After dinner, end your night at Jules Basement, an underground speakeasy nearby.
 RSVP is required.